COVID-19 RESOURCES FOR THE 2022-23 SCHOOL YEAR

 We urge all students to get vaccinated and boosted when eligible.
 Teachers and staff are required to be vaccinated.
 Please take a look at our COVID-19 Vaccine One-Stop Shopping document, which contains FAQs on the vaccine, reliable resources, up-to-date info on where to get vaccinated, and more.
 For more information, go to https://vaccinefinder.nyc.gov/ or call 877-VAX-4NYC (877-829-4692).
 You can also text your zip code to the number 438829.

 In addition to vaccines, masks remain the best way to contain COVID.
-All students and staff are highly encouraged to wear masks in the building.
+All students and staff are highly encouraged to wear masks in the building, as per NYC Department of Health and Department of Education guidance.
 Free at-home tests are widely available for anyone to take home and use if they suspect infection.

 Please continue to take home tests, which are widely available at school.
 If a student tests positive, contact the school immediately by emailing Principal Ort, Parent Coordinator Vickiana Ramirez, or Assistant Principals Edmonds or Edouard.
 It is very important that you let us know: when your last day in the building was, when your symptoms started, and when you were tested.